Florencia Pinar: Works

 but no one mourns for me.

 It is in this work that Pinar shows her ability to play with language and create conceits (conceptismo), by showing love's dual role of providing both pleasure and pain.
 Also evident is her characteristic use of indirect sexual allusions.
-During this time period partridges served as an archetype of female promiscuity because female partridges are known to be easily impregnated birds.
+During this time period partridges served as an archetype of female promiscuity because female partridges are easily impregnated birds.
 This playful use of symbolism is one of the distinguishing features of Pinar's poetry.
 The prevailing theme of her poetry is love, but there is also much ambiguity in her tone.
 Throughout the centuries, scholars have often speculated about whether this love about which she so frequently writes is platonic or sexual in nature.

 However, there is a very prominent discussion about Pinar's own feelings of entrapment within her poems.
 The encaged bird is clearly a reflection of Pinar herself as she chooses to twice repeat the lines "Yet no one weeps for me" even as she is reflecting on the partridge.
 This consistent repetition highlights not only her sadness and isolation, but also ensures that the reader returns to the idea that the bird is a metaphor for her own capture.

 In her Cancione de Florencia Pinar, Pinar also delves into a discussion on love.
 She compares love to a worm that has burrowed its way into the body and likens love to a "cancer of nature who devours all the healthy flesh" (lines 7 - 8) right before harshly stating that "if he enters one's entrails he can leave only by tearing them out" (lines 11 – 12).
 These images are all very graphic, but allow the reader to clearly visualize her view on love.
 Her writing is clearly very evocative and fleshes out the painful paradox of love.